E-r-1-c/networking-labs/02-layer3-routing/static-default-floating-routing/README.md

 R0 connects the Site 1 LAN, and R1 connects the Site 2 LAN.

-The direct link between R0 and R1 is the preferred path.
-R2 provides an alternate path if the direct link fails.
+The direct link between R0 and R1 is the preferred path between the sites.
+R2 acts as the ISP router and provides an alternate path if the direct link fails.

-R2 also has a loopback network used to test longest-prefix match.
+R2 also connects to an Internet test server used to verify the default routes.

 ---